The Crooked Treehouse

 0 Comments

-Season seven saw the end of the main SG1 story, and a more in-depth Atlantis storyline.
+Season Seven saw the end of the main SG1 story, and a more in-depth Atlantis storyline.
 This penultimate season will see the end of what we've come to know as Stargate, there will be one more season but it will mostly feature entirely new characters, and it is hella darker than what we've experienced so far.
 So enjoy this final fun sci-fi season with O'Neill, Jackson, Carter, Teal'c, Weir, Sheppard, McKay, Mitchell, Hammond, Harriman, et. al

 Picture